jsassu20/Lenovo-ThinkPad-T450-macOS-Catalina/utilities/README.md

 #

+### AirPort Windows Drivers

+- Contains the required drivers needed for using the Broadcom BCM94360CSAX (also BCM94360CS and BCM94360CS2) AirPort Extreme wireless network card and Bluetooth 4.0 LE PCIe card in Windows 7-10 operating systems.
+This allows dual booting and being able to use the actual Apple AirPort Extreme card.

+#

 ### Audio Configuration

 - Contains 2 separate methods for successfully getting proper system audio functionality with with this configuration.
 (Credit JCSNIDER for ALC3232 Method and ACIDANTHERA for AppleALC Lilu Plugin)